Screeen/QSELD/README.md

 -----------------------------------

-# SELD-TCN: Sound Event Localization and Detection via Temporal Convolutional Networks
+## SELD-TCN: Sound Event Localization and Detection via Temporal Convolutional Networks

-This repository contains a SELD-TCN implementation.

 ![picture](images/img1.PNG)

 The SELD-TCN was originally proposed in https://arxiv.org/abs/2003.01609.
-SELDnet implementation (https://github.com/sharathadavanne/seld-net.git) has been used as a starting point for the development of this network.
+SELDnet implementation (https://github.com/sharathadavanne/seld-net.git) has been used as a starting point.

 Dataset:
 ANSIM (TUT Sound Events 2018 - Ambisonic, Anechoic and Synthetic Impulse Response Dataset) [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1237703.svg)](https://doi.org/10.5281/zenodo.1237703)

 --------------------------------

-# Sound event localization, detection, and tracking of multiple overlapping stationary and moving sources using convolutional recurrent neural network (SELDnet)
+## Sound event localization, detection, and tracking of multiple overlapping stationary and moving sources using convolutional recurrent neural network (SELDnet)

 **We have formalized this work as a research challenges at IEEE AASP workshop DCASE**.
   1. In the first version of the [sound event localization and detection (SELD) challenge at DCASE 2019](http://dcase.community/challenge2019/task-sound-event-localization-and-detection).
 We provided dataset with stationary sources in multiple reverberant scenarios.